Matrix Calculator

 Matrix addition is only performed if both matrices are the same size.
 In other words, the matrices to be added should have the exact same number of rows and columns.
 This means they should have the same dimensions.

-Addition Process: When the size/dimensions of the matrices are the same then to find the sum, you need to add the corresponding elements of the matrices.
+Addition Process: When the size/dimensions of the matrices are the same, you need to add the corresponding elements of the matrices to find the sum.

 Formula: Ci , j = Ai , j + Bi , j